Horospherical subgroups in positive characteristic: Parabolic subgroups and classification for p>2

 \subsection{Character lattice}

-We now give an explicit description of the character lattice of an arbitrary parabolic subgroup.
-This will be needed later to show that any horospherical subgroup is strongly horospherical when $p \geq 3$.
-In characteristic at least $5$, the following result, due to \cite{HL93}, holds.
+We now describe explicitly the character lattice {of an arbitrary parabolic subgroup of a simply-connected simple group.
+The reductive case follows by taking direct sums.} Such a description will be needed later, to show that any horospherical subgroup is strongly horospherical when $p \geq 3$.
+In characteristic at least $5$, the following result, due to \cite[Section~2]{HL93}, holds.

 \begin{lemma} Let $p \geq 5$.
 Then the character lattice of the parabolic subgroup

 is given by

 where $\varpi_\alpha$ denotes the fundamental weight associated with the simple root $\alpha$. \end{lemma}